Personal Website

 For some unknown reason, I love building contact forms—they show just how powerful the web can be when HTML, CSS, and JavaScript come together.

-I was happy to work through the extra steps necessary when building a form on a Cloudflare pages site, which unlike other serverless hosts—and unfortunately so, I might add—does not have any plug-and-play form handling.
+I was happy to work through the extra steps necessary when building a form on a Cloudflare pages site, which unlike other serverless hosts does not have any plug-and-play form handling.
 This meant I was required to build out a custom API endpoint.

 Sudoku App